-EYFS is led and developed collaboratively by the team as a whole and overseen by our Early Years Leads.
-The role of the EYFS Lead is to provide professional leadership for the Early Years in order to facilitate the highest standards of teaching and learning and to secure effective use of resources.
+The EYFS lead is Mrs Jo Champion.
+She works in collaboration with her team in EYFS and with the KS1 team in order to facilitate the highest standards of teaching and learning and to secure effective use of resources.

 This will involve: